myonaung/sm-SNIPER/README.md

 ### 1. Quality control

+Information on read-depth and coverage can be found at `workflow/results/{SAMPLE}/out/QC`.

 ### 2. Baseline error or false discovery rate (FDR)
 To quantify baseline error rates for sm-SNIPER in the context of [STAR-seq](https://www.protocols.io/private/ACE2C16BC17D11EC94CE0A58A9FEAC02), we mapped raw amplicon sequencing data from probe-capture based 3D7 mocked infection (*with high human dna background*) to the publicly available *P. falciparum 3D7* reference genome (version 3).
 The sequencing was done an average of 250X coverage.
 The SNVs identification of sm-SNIPER with  popular variant calling methods are evaluated.